garylvov/back_massage_bot/README.md

 # Hardware Setup

 We set up a camera on a tripod, as high as possible, facing downwards towards a person laying on a massage table to get as close to a top-down view as possible.
-The robot arm is placed at a rough known location relative to the massage table.
+The robot arm is placed at a rough known location relative to the massage table.\
-TODO: Add more information here

 We modified a massage gun to be powered by wire so that we don't need to rechage the battery.

 We designed/3D printed two adapters found in ```hardware/CAD``` to mount a massage gun to the